Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Private employers with 25 or more employees must use E-Verify to verify a person's work authorization and retain the verification record during the person's employment and for one year thereafter.
 N.C.
 Gen. Stat. §§ 64-25, 64-26.

-North Carolina state agencies, departments, institutions, community colleges, and local education agencies must also use E-Verify.
+North Carolina state agencies, departments, institutions, community colleges, and local education agencies must also use E-Verify no later than the third working day after the hire.
 25 N.C.
 Admin.
-Code 01H.0636.
+Code 1H.0636.

 Drug Testing